chum9625/chum9625/README.md

 ## Hi there, I'm Watarin.😺

-🌱 While learning the front end, I am developing WordPress themes.
+🌱 I am a Japanese web developer.
+I like building open source projects.
+While learning the front end, I am developing a WordPress theme.
 I want to be able to release an android app next year.

 ### ✨Status